 During my lunch visit, I selected the Mixed Grill with four kabobs (beef and chicken), basmati rice, fattoush (salad), and hummus with pita bread.
-It was definitely more than enough for one person.
+It was more than enough for one person.
 The taste was remarkable, both flavorful and zesty.
-Mashawy’s chickpea Hummus might be the best I have ever had; it is extremely light and creamy with a smooth finish.
+Mashawy’s chickpea Hummus might be the best I have ever had; it is light and creamy with a smooth finish.
 The friends that I dined with raved about the Baked eggplant and Gyros, too!

 This adorable sandwich shop was a great place to score our favorite casual food items, including hamburgers, club sandwiches, and salads.
 I chose the Philly cheesesteak sandwich at Katie’s Kafe; seasoned beef with gooey Provolone cheese served on a huge billowy bun.
 My hand-cut fries alone were enough to make me happy.
 There were so many yummy sounding items that it was hard narrowing down my selection.

 When you enter this classic 1963 seafood establishment on the Choctawhatchee Bay, you have to pause and admire the scenery.
-A popular appetizer in Florida is Fish Dip accompanied by bread or vegetables.
+A well-known appetizer in Florida is Fish Dip accompanied by bread or vegetables.
 Nick’s Seafood breaks the mold by serving their Fish Dip with Captains Wafers, a great call.

 Have a slice of Key lime pie for dessert; a somewhat frozen version of the Florida favorite.

-Hungry to eat in Northwest Florida Yet?
+Craving Northwest Florida Yet?

 As you can see, there is a lot of good food in Northwest Florida.
 While Florida is full of vacation destinations, consider this part of the state.
 See what to see and do in Washington County here.
-Meanwhile, come eat in Northwest Florida!
+Meanwhile, eat in Northwest Florida!